Best Webcam 2026: Top Picks for Work and Streaming

 As an Amazon Associate, fone.tips earns from qualifying purchases.

-In our testing on a Windows desktop with a side window behind the monitor, the MX Brio held exposure on a face that a 1080p competitor lost to backlight in the same seat.
+With a side window behind the monitor, the MX Brio’s exposure handling holds a face that many 1080p webcams lose to backlight in the same seat.
 The aluminum body feels at home next to a MacBook, and the USB-C connection trains at USB 3.2 without an adapter dance.
-According to Tom’s Guide’s MX Brio review, the 4K sensor and improved low-light handling are the clearest upgrades over the older Brio.

 Show Mode swings the camera body down to capture the desk surface, useful for showing a document, a sketch, or hardware during a call.
 It’s not as smooth as a motorized gimbal, but it covers the show-and-tell job most people actually have.